amio/gh-index/README.md

-# The "index.html" for your gh-pages
+# A directory index for your gh-pages

 ## Two steps how-to: